N-HEDGER/temp_3sec/3_sec.md

 ```

 Now add EQ as a fixed effect in addition to the variables defined in our global model.
-Specify a model that allows EQ to interact with just AOI (reduced interactive) and also one that additionally allows it to interact with time (fully interactive).
+Specify a model that allows EQ to interact with just AOI (reduced interactive) and also one that additionally allows it to interact with the time regressors (fully interactive).

 ```r